nytlabs/streamtools/README.md

 ## Getting Started - the nuts and bolts

+### quick start

+* download `st` from the streamtools [github](https://github.com/nytlabs/streamtools/releases) releases page
+* run `st` locally or on server
+* in a browser, visit port 7070 of the machine you ran `st` on.

+### longer description

 Mostly, you'll interact with streamtools in the browser.
-A server program, called `st` runs on a computer somewhere.
+A server program, called `st` runs on a computer somewhere that serves up the streamtools webpage.
 Either it will be on your local machine, or you can put it on a remote machine somewhere - we often run it on a virtual computer in Amazon's cloud so we can leave streamtools running for long periods of time.
 To begin with, though, we'll assume that you're running streamtools locally, on a machine you can touch.
 We're also going to assume you're running OSX or Linux - if you're a Windows user you will need to compile the code yourself.

 So, first of all, you need to download the streamtools server.
 It's just a single file, and you can find the latest release on [github](https://github.com/nytlabs/streamtools/releases).
 Download this file, and move it to your home directory.
 Now, open a terminal and run the streamtools server by typing `~/st`.
 You should see streamtools start up, telling you it's running on port 7070.